Let’s Go Sailing!

 - Where do I sign up to crew?
 Subscribe to the PRSA Crew Connection Google Group and post a note!
 Skippers looking for crew can also post here.

 - How do I stay informed?
 Join our Google Groups email list!
-Use this link to send us a request to join: https://groups.google.com/forum/#!forum/potomacriversailing Once you are a group member, you can email the list by sending an email to email@example.com You can also “like” and follow PRSA on facebook: https://www.facebook.com/PotomacRiverSailingAssociation
+Use this link to send us a request to join (or just search Google Groups for PotomacRiverSailing): https://groups.google.com/forum/#!forum/potomacriversailing Once you are a group member, you can email the list by sending an email to firstname.lastname@example.org You can also “like” and follow PRSA on facebook: https://www.facebook.com/PotomacRiverSailingAssociation

 What is the Potomac River Sailing Association?

 PRSA was founded in 1935 to provide a focal point for small boat sailing on the Potomac.
 If you are new to the area or new to sailing, there is no better way to meet others with similar interests than through PRSA.
-While PRSA is surprisingly affordable, it offers a sailing experience second to none.
+PRSA is surprisingly affordable and we offer a sailing experience second to none.
 We hold more than 40 days of bona fide one-design racing every year: more than 150 races, with roughly 2,500 dinghy starts, plus weekday evening races, clinics, training seminars, and various other fleet-sponsored activities.
 We doubt there is any club in the area with a racing program as active as ours, and certainly nothing comparable to our low cost.
-We hope you plan on sailing with us this year.
 If you are interested in PRSA history you can read a summary of the history of the club here as well as review some of our historical documents.
 You can also view our list of recent PRSA Commodores and the current PRSA Executive Board.
-Our Constitution and Bylaws are also available for your review.
+Our Bylaws are also available for your review.

 We sail out of the Washington Sailing Marina.
 Our “upper course” is 1.5 miles up the river from the marina between Haines Point and Reagan National Airport and south of the 14th Street Bridge.
 Our “lower course” is off of the power plant at the north end of Old Town Alexandria.
 The “cove” north of the docks (in front of the Indigo Landing restaurant) is the site for some of our evening sailing and Laser frostbite racing.